domenicquirl/comprehensive-rust/src/iterators/intoiterator.md

 # `IntoIterator`

-The `Iterator` trait tells you how to _iterate_ once you have created an iterator.
-The related trait [`IntoIterator`](https://doc.rust-lang.org/std/iter/trait.IntoIterator.html) defines how to create an iterator for a type.
-It is used automatically by the `for` loop.
+The `Iterator` trait tells you how to iterate and get the next value once you have created an iterator.
+The related trait [`IntoIterator`](https://doc.rust-lang.org/std/iter/trait.IntoIterator.html) defines how to create an iterator from a given type. `IntoIterator` is what `for` loops use in Rust to, for example, convert a `Vec` into an `Iterator`.

 ```rust,editable
 struct Grid {